10000TB/10000TB.github.io/_posts/2019-11-23-My-2-cents-on-tech-interviews.md

 There is a good number of tech companies following this methodology.
-Suprisingly, this is not just for new grads, I have seen people with more than 10 years of experience been put into same process of doing this kind of CS fundamentals questions.
+Suprisingly, this is not just for new grads, I have seen people with more than 10 years of experience been put into same process of doing this kind of fundamentals related questions.
 The general motivation, I think and saw other people agree, is to enforce a consistent bar to ensure recruiting quality.

 A few implications of no standardized interview process: